-Monitoring Policy Target: Secure a minimum of 100ha of suitable habitat for the Marsh Fritillary Butterfly within the Caeau Mynydd Mawr project area during the Plan period.
+29 Monitoring Policy Target: Secure a minimum of 100ha of suitable habitat for the Marsh Fritillary Butterfly within the Caeau Mynydd Mawr project area during the Plan period.

-Indicator Annual / Interim Assessment trigger Performance 1 April Performance 1 April Monitoring Target 2015 - 31 March 2016 2016 - 31 March 2017 Hectares of suitable habitat An ongoing increase in No increase in any given year.
-4.24ha of additional A further additional 6.56ha in management. provision of suitable provision of suitable of additional provision of habitat in management. habitat for the Marsh suitable habitat for the Fritillary Butterfly is Marsh Fritillary Butterfly is being managed within being managed within the the Caeau Mynydd Mawr Caeau Mynydd Mawr project. (this figure was project (this figure is net of net of NRW managed NRW managed designated designated sites) sites).
+Indicator Annual / Interim Monitoring Target Assessment trigger Performance 1 April 2015 - 31 March 2016 Performance 1 April 2016 - 31 March 2017 Hectares of suitable habitat in management.
+An ongoing increase in provision of suitable habitat in management.
+No increase in any given year.
+4.24ha of additional provision of suitable habitat for the Marsh Fritillary Butterfly is being managed within the Caeau Mynydd Mawr project. (this figure was net of NRW managed designated sites) A further additional 6.56ha of additional provision of suitable habitat for the Marsh Fritillary Butterfly is being managed within the Caeau Mynydd Mawr project (this figure is net of NRW managed designated sites).
 When taken alongside AMR 1 - the total increase over the Plan period to 31/3/17 is 10.8ha.